John-Salama/aqi-pollutant-calculator/README.md

 ## AQI Ranges

-The `aqi-calculator` package uses the following AQI breakpoints and values for each pollutant:
+The `aqi-pollutant-calculator` package uses the following AQI breakpoints and values for each pollutant:

 - CO AQI: